CERTCC/Vultron/docs/process_models/report_management.md

 already validated the report and prioritized it as worthy of further effort to have any reason to attempt to coordinate its disclosure.
-In other words, CVD only starts *after* the Finder has already reached the
-$Accepted$ state for any given vulnerability to be reported.
+In other words, CVD only starts *after* the Finder has already reached the _Accepted_ state for any given vulnerability to be reported.
 Correspondingly, this also represents their transition from *Finder* to *Reporter*.
 Nevertheless, for now, we retain these states for completeness.
 We revisit this topic in our derivation of a protocol